 Hesiod provides the first attestation of the word Atlantis in his Theogony , where he writes: "Ζηνὶ δ' ἄρ' Ἀτλαντὶς Μαίη τέκε κύδιμον Ἑρμῆν."
 Is this, perchance, a reference to a legendary island of the west?
 Unfortunately not: in translation, the text in question becomes: "Maia, daughter of Atlas, bore glorious Hermes to Zeus."

-Herodotus names the western ocean "Ἀτλαντὶς" in 1.203, but it has nothing whatsoever to do with the Atlantis in Plato.
+Herodotus names the western ocean "Ἀτλαντὶς" in 1.202, but it has nothing whatsoever to do with the Atlantis in Plato.
 He is comparing the Mediterranean ("the sea frequented by the Greeks"), Atlantic, and the "Erythraean Sea" (denoting the modern-day Red Sea and Indian Ocean), with the Caspian Sea, noting that, while the Caspian is a landlocked body of water, the other three are connected.
-This fact was established by the voyage of the Phoenicians at the behest of Pharaoh Necho [4.42], after work on Necho's canal linking the Nile to the Arabian Gulf was put on ice.
+This fact was established by the voyage of the Phoenicians at the behest of Pharaoh Necho [4.42], after work on Necho's canal linking the Nile to the Arabian Gulf was postponed.

 Of potential Atlantic islands, only the Cassiterides appear, and Herodotus only mentions them to express his scepticism.

 The most frequently cited pre-Platonic writer alleged to have made reference to Atlantis (and who definitely used the term Ἀτλαντὶς) was Hellanicus, a logographer (and, crucially, genealogist) from Mytilene on the island of Lesbos who flourished during the late-5th century BC.
 Among his body of work was a piece entitled Atlantis or Atlantias, of which a number of possible fragments have been identified, the best-known of which is Oxyrhynchus Papyrus 11, 1359, either from Hellanicus' Atlantis or from one of its sources, which has been quoted as proof positive for the existence of an Atlantis narrative before Plato: Stavros P. Papamarinopoulos discusses the possibility and at least tries to provide some evidence in support of his optimistic contention.
-The same cannot be said for R. Cedric Leonard, who elsewhere maintains that Hellanicus' work "could well be the oldest Greek writing mentioning Atlantis."
-He continues: "[a]lthough not much is known about the content, we find the mention of Poseidon (founder of Atlantis), Poseidon's firstborn son Atlas (first king of Atlantis), as well as his seven daughters," though Plato fails to mention the seven daughters of this Atlas.
-Additionally, Leonard opines that: "[t]he very title itself demonstrates the use of the word 'Atlantis' at such an early date," though the relevance of this to Plato's application of the term to a sunken island west of Europe and Africa is unclear, particularly as the word had previously been used by Hesiod to denote one of the daughters of the Titan Atlas.
+The same cannot be said for R. Cedric Leonard, who maintains that Hellanicus' work "could well be the oldest Greek writing mentioning Atlantis."
+He continues: -

-Of key interest from the perspective of those who wish to take Plato's account at face value is the passage mentioning Poseidon's siring a son, Lycus, on Celaeno and placement of him in the "Islands of the Blessed," usually located to the west of the known world in Greek cosmological thought.
+Of key interest to those who wish to take Hellanicus as writing about Atlantis is the passage mentioning Poseidon's siring a son, Lycus, on Celaeno and placement of him in the "Islands of the Blessed," usually located to the west of the known world in Greek cosmological thought.
 Tantalising as this may be, it does not concur with what Plato actually writes about Atlantis.
 Atlantis, far from being cognate with the Islands of the Blessed - which was a Greek version of the paradisiacal afterlife - was the villain of the piece and is presented very much as the home of the living.
 Additionally, Lycus is not mentioned in Plato's roll call of Poseidon's ten sons in the Critias, nor is his mother called Cleito in the papyrus.
 Instead, Celaeno is mentioned in a context also containing the names of Taygete and Hermes, noting the former as the mother by Zeus of Lacedaemon and the latter as the son of Maia (as stated by Hesiod in the Theogony).
 Celaeno, Taygete and Maia were all counted among the Pleiades, daughters of Atlas the Titan, since well before Hellanicus or Plato's time: a fragment of the Astronomy, traditionally attributed to Hesiod, names all seven: -

 Lovely Taygete, and dark-faced Electra, and Alcyone, and bright Asterope, and Celaeno, and Maia, and Merope, whom glorious Atlas begot [...]
 In the mountains of Cyllene she [i.e. Maia] bare Hermes, the herald of the gods.

-Additionally, the additional fragments of Hellanicus' Atlantis, as organised by Karl and Theodor Müller in the Fragmenta historicorum graecorum, discuss the children of Niobe [Fr.
-54], Iasion [Fr.
-58], and the early life of the Trojan War hero Patroclus - and even Homer's kin group, all regarded as descendents of the Titan Atlas - and none of whom are specifically associated in any way by Plato with his Atlantis.
-Thus, I conclude, this work was based on standard notions of Greek mythology and has nothing to do with the Atlantis of Plato's philosophical treatise.
+Additional fragments of Hellanicus' Atlantis discuss the children of Niobe, Iasion, and possibly the early life of the Trojan War hero Patroclus - and even Homer's kin group, all regarded as descendents of the Titan Atlas - and none of whom are specifically associated in any way by Plato with his Atlantis.
+Thus, I conclude, this work was based on standard notions of Greek mythology and has nothing to do with the Atlantis of Plato's dialogues.

-O'Connell is correct to commend Franke's valuable work on the issue of Aristotle on Atlantis.
-That does not, however, mean that Aristotle believed in the story.
-As for the island of "Antilia," this island appears in a work attributed to Aristotle, but is never named Antilia: this name only appears on late medieval maps, and the association between the two first appears in Ferdinand Columbus' account of his father's search for knowledge before his voyage: -
+With regards to this "Antilia," this island appears in a work attributed to Aristotle, but is never named Antilia: this name only appears on late medieval maps, and the association between the two first appears in Ferdinand Columbus' account of his father's search for knowledge before his voyage: -

 In his book concerning the wonderful things of nature, Aristotle informs us of a report, that some Carthaginian merchants had sailed across the Atlantic to a most beautiful and fertile island [...].
 Some Portuguese cosmographers have inserted this island in their maps under the name of Antilla.

-It is also apparently the younger Columbus who associates the Hesperides with the West Indies, which identification O'Connell endorses.
+It is also apparently the younger Columbus who associates the Hesperides with the West Indies, an identification O'Connell endorses.

 It should, however, be noted that neither Aristotle nor Theophrastus had access to the findings of modern geology, and that the possibility of Atlantis having once existed may be the view of Philo rather than Theophrastus.